ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 <h3>Engagement</h3>

 Each lecture will come with an associated quiz.
-Completing the quiz before the next lecture section with at least half of the answers correct gains engagement credit.
+Completing the quiz before the next lecture section (8am San Diego time) with at least half of the answers correct gains engagement credit.
 You can also get engagement credit by submitting various surveys and other small engagement tasks we may ask of you throughout the quarter.